pcf-training-class/PCF-Training/04. Manifests/readme.md

 # Manifests

-## How to reverse-Engineer a manifest from an already running application
+## How to reverse-Engineer a manifest file from an already running application

 1. Change directory to the ```attendee-service``` application